myrazma/2022_Masterthesis_Code/data/README.md

 ### NRC - Valence, arousal and dominance

-Mohammad2018b - Obtaining Reliable Human Ratings of Valence, Arousal, and Dominance for 20,000 English Words
+Mohammad, 2018 (b) - Obtaining Reliable Human Ratings of Valence, Arousal, and Dominance for 20,000 English Words: https://aclanthology.org/P18-1017

 The data can be downloaded here: http://saifmohammad.com/WebPages/nrc-vad.html .
 The downloaded folder structure can be kept, just add the folder into */data/lexicon/* as seen in the [Data Tree Structure](#Data-Tree-Structure).